Tenacious Lawyers Ready To Defend You From Marijuana Charges

-Charged with Possession or sale of Marijuana?
-Contact Morse & Morse, L.L.C. today.
+Charged with possession or sale of marijuana in Palm Beach or elsewhere in Florida?
+Contact Morse & Morse, LLC, today.

 Simply possession of marijuana often refers to the misdemeanor offense of possession of less than 20 grams.
 The arresting officer can either arrest the person for this crime or issue a “notice to appear” and release the person at the scene.

-A conviction for possession of marijuana less than 20 grams under Florida law will result in a 2 year suspension of your driver’s license and dramatic increase in your auto insurance rates, without any possibility of a hardship or business purpose only driver’s license for the first year.
+A conviction for possession of marijuana less than 20 grams under Florida law will result in a two-year suspension of your driver’s license and a dramatic increase in your auto insurance rates, without any possibility of a hardship or business purpose only driver’s license for the first year.

 Any instance of driving during the first year will result in an additional delay in obtaining a business purpose only or hardship license for the duration of the suspension period.
 Additionally, a conviction for possession of marijuana less than 20 grams will cause a permanent blemish on your criminal record.

-If you need a team of aggressive, experienced, and respected criminal defense trial attorneys, contact the law office of Morse & Morse, L.L.C. today.
+If you need a team of aggressive, experienced and respected criminal defense trial attorneys, contact the law office of Morse & Morse, LLC, at 561-489-5056 today or email us.
 We are serious about defending your rights.